 The Graduate School is doubling its funding to the Writing Center.
 The Center is a tremendous help for students working on thesis and dissertations.
 The Center will have additional workshops for graduate students.
 The GPSA will help get the word out to graduate students.

 The Graduate School worked on a coherent design for recruitment material templates.
 These were shared with the Council for feedback.
-It is also creating a repository of materials used across campus.
+Associate Dean Kinch is also creating a repository of materials used across campus.
 The Graduate School has a drape available for recruiting purposes and plans to add a banner.
 Faculty can check these out when attending conferences.
 He encouraged programs to contact him when traveling where there are recruitment opportunities.
 The Graduate School may be able to help with some of the travel cost.
 It is considering a small grant program to help with recruitment expenses.
 This could be used to help defer travel expenses, website design or other recruitment efforts.

 President Bondar joined the Council on April 4th by invitation.
 He was provided with a primer on graduate programs and the Council planned talking points.
 The President asked how the Council would define success.
 There was a good discussion.